 Concrete examples:

 Early detection works.
-Colorectal cancer screening reduces mortality by 15% to 33% depending on the technique used (Shaukat et al., NEJM, 2013, PMID: 23758233).
+In the Minnesota trial, periodic fecal occult blood testing reduced colorectal-cancer mortality by roughly 22-32% depending on screening frequency (Shaukat et al., NEJM, 2013, PMID: 24047060).
 And catching hypertension early allows intervention through lifestyle changes before medication becomes necessary.

 Tertiary prevention: minimizing the damage